To tell our birth stories…

 It was, and I’m sure will always be, one of the most incredible experiences of my life to tend to the birth of this baby with “a few of the people” I “love most.”

-Megan, born by cesarean herself, surprised me at every turn.
-First she chose to birth at home.
+Megan, born by cesarean herself, as were both her brother and sister, surprised me at every turn.
+First, she chose to birth at home.
 Second, she invited her mother-in-law to attend.
 Third, she elected to birth at home in spite of the hair-raising circumstances she faced.
 Fourth, she agreed to share her story.
 I was going to write, “Fourth, she rocked her birth!” but I was not at all surprised at that.

-Paul, the father of the baby and my own homeborn son (who insisted on resting within me breech until a week after his due date)(he turned head-down, but stayed on inside an entire other week), did so much to reignite my faith with his own.
-He was certain Megan could birth his son safely at home – even breech – even footling breech.
+Paul, the father of the baby and my own homeborn son (who himself insisted on resting within me breech until a week after his due date)(he turned head-down, but stayed on inside an entire other week), did so much to reignite my faith with his own.
+He was certain Megan could birth his son safely at home – even breech – even backward – even with sweet little feet poised to come first.
 He tended to Meg throughout her labor with an intoxicating blend of tenderness and excitement and devotion.
-When we came to the last few heart-pounding minutes, his encouragements and fervent prayers were all that I could hear.
+When we came to the last few heart-pounding minutes, his encouragements and fervent prayers filled my ears.
 And, when his wee son slithered onto the bed – purple, still, silent – his touch and voice, mingling with Megan’s, did as much to call Brenton Moses to life as the breath I puffed into his lungs.

 Hannah.
 Will I ever get over the fact that my very first child, the tiny baby girl who whooshed into her father’s hands on a snowy December night a mere blink ago, has become a midwife herself?
-Though filled with her own baby, Hannah worked in concert with me to see Brent safely to earth as though we were one being.
-Her instincts, her knowledge, her skill came together with mine in a single fluid motion, and the joy and relief that washed over us in the wake of Brent’s cries wound our hearts ever closer, if that is even possible.
+Though filled to overflowing with her own baby, Hannah worked in concert with me to see Brent safely to earth as though we were one being.
+Her instincts, her knowledge, her skill came together with mine in fluid motion, and the joy and relief that washed over us in the wake of Brent’s cries wound our hearts ever closer, if that’s even possible.

 And Brent himself.
 I love how his Daddy announced his birth:

-“100 oz of Woodard arrived 9:53pm 08/22/2017.
-This adorable bundle of facial expressions decided to pencil-dive out of his mother – double footling breech with both hands over his head.
+“100 oz of Woodard arrived at 9:53pm on 08/22/2017.
+This adorable bundle of facial expressions decided to pencil-dive out of his mother – feet first with both hands over his head.
 10 pts for style, 10 pts for cute, -5 pts for method.
 The birth was a success at home and everyone involved is happy and healthy.
 Named after his Grandpa, Brent Woodard.
 Welcome to the world, Brenton Moses Woodard (BMW), your mother is as brave as a mongoose, as strong as a bear, and the most beautiful woman I’ve ever seen.”

 I love these pictures of Brent, too.
 While he looks to me just like his Mama, the expressions on his face are pure Paul.
 It’s as though we said, “Brent!
 You came feet first!” and he said, “Well, and what about it?”

-Kim Woodard Osterholzer, Colorado Springs Homebirth Midwife.
+Kim Woodard Osterholzer, Colorado Springs Homebirth Midwife and Author.
 And Grandma ♥